matter-labs/zksync-era/README.md

-This is a modified version of ZKsync ERA node with experimental support of Zk OS.
+**This is a modified version of ZKsync ERA node with experimental support of Zk OS.**

-Running the system:
-Please use the same instructions as for the original ZKsync ERA node:
+To run the node, use the same instructions as for the original ZKsync ERA node:
 ```
 zkstack containers
 zkstack ecosystem init